Umuzi-org/ACN-syllabus/content/onboarding/learners/know-and-understand-yourself/_index.md

 Your character strengths are key elements to living an authentic, meaningful life.
 Research shows that people who use their strengths a lot are 18 times more likely to be flourishing than those who do not.

-We would appreciate honest feedback on your experience of this workshop.
-Please complete this [feedback survey](https://airtable.com/shr5wHaiSqeNhfvjG).

-When you are done, go and watch this [video](https://www.facebook.com/watch/?ref=saved&v=5277183705658753).
+Check out this [video](https://www.facebook.com/watch/?ref=saved&v=5277183705658753).
 It will definitely change how you think about your strengths and weaknesses going forward.

 Have a great day!